How to Import WordPress Categories and Tags

 For more information, see How to Export WordPress Categories and Tags.

-How to Migrate WordPress Categories or Tags to Another Website?
+How Do I Migrate WordPress Categories or Tags to Another Website?

-- Export the categories or tags for migration, but instead of downloading a CSV file, download the bundle zip file.
-In addition to your export data file, this file also includes instructions on how to import the file.
+- Export the categories or tags for migration but instead download the bundle file.

 - Run the import.